 When the MUTE system is installed on a surface, it also uses acoustic sensors to track the location of a performer’s tap.
 (For more information on acoustics, see the sidebar below story, “What is acoustics?”)
 “When you tap the table you generate vibrations,” says Crevoisier, a researcher at the Music Conservatory of Geneva.
 The vibration travels through the surface as an acoustic wave, and when the vibration strikes the sensor, the sensor sends an electric signal to the computer.

 The device is not a musical instrument in the way we normally think about instruments.
 But that’s part of the beauty of it, says Crevoisier.
 It allows a person to be creative.
 “It’s more like we are providing a means for people to design their own instruments,” he says.
 His system adds a layer of music to already existing sounds.
 On a regular drum, for example, a drum beat is just the sound of the drum.
 But on a drum outfitted with MUTE technology, a drum beat could be both the sound of the drum and a control for some other sound layered on top of that.

 Crevoisier’s work on new musical instruments grew out of his participation in a project called TAI-CHI (pronounced ty-chee), which stands for “tangible acoustic interfaces for computer-human interactions.”
 An interface is a device, or a lot of devices working together, that allow people to communicate with machines.
 A tangible object is one that you can touch.
 The keyboard of a personal computer, for example, is a tangible interface between you and your computer.
 So is your mouse.

 Sound waves are measured by height, called amplitude, and width, called frequency.
 At top, the sound waves have a lower frequency and, to our ears, a lower pitch.
-The bottom image shows a sound wave with a higher frequency, which we would hear as high-pit
+The bottom image shows a sound wave with a higher frequency, which we would hear as high-pitched notes.

 |NOAA Ocean Explorer|